wmhilton-stoplight/platform-docs/2.-workspaces/e.configuring-authentication.md

 Configuration options include:
 - Name - Customizable name users will see when authenticating
 - Entry Point - SAML entrypoint provided by your identity provider.
-- Identifier Format - This SAML ID format should match what your identity provider expencts. `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` is typical.
+- Identifier Format - This SAML ID format should match what your identity provider expects. `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` is typical.
 - Identity Provider Public Certificate - Public certificate provided by your identity provider.
 Note that this must be in string format.
 - Issuer - Should match what the identity provider expects.
-- Callback Url - Read-only value to be set in your identity provider configuration.
+- Callback URL - Read-only value to be set in your identity provider configuration.
 This callback URL must include your workspace name as of October 1st.
 For example, `https://<workspace>.stoplight.io/oauth/callback`.

-> If your SAML IdP is behind a firewall, you may need to [add our IPs to your
+> If your SAML IdP is behind a firewall, you may need to [add Stoplight IPs to your
 > allowlist](../c.troubleshooting.md#how-do-i-allow-stoplight-to-access-an-internal-git-provider).

 ### SAML Integration Guides